scobb2/XpressTanks/README.md

-Welcome to the AWS CodeStar sample web application
+Welcome to the ExpressTanks3 App
 ==================================================

-This sample code helps get you started with a simple Express web application deployed by AWS Elastic Beanstalk and AWS CloudFormation.
+This is the starting code for CSCI 333 = Computer Networking's ExpressTanks app.

 What's Here
 -----------